-The event took on a festive atmosphere in their attempt to educate the public about severe weather awareness - complete with colorful pavilions, the smoky aroma of barbecue, and engaging information booth vendors.
+The Liberty County Emergency Management Agency and Lowes of Hinesville proved planning for the worst doesn't have to be stressful at their 2019 Hurricane Preparedness Expo, June 14.The event took on a festive atmosphere in their attempt to educate the public about severe weather awareness - complete with colorful pavilions, the smoky aroma of barbecue, and engaging information booth vendors.

-Community members can learn more about Severe Weather Preparedness by checking out the Fort Stewart-Hunter Army Airfield Severe Weather Preparedness guide on the installation website at https://home.army.mil/stewart or accessing the information from the installation app, available free on Google Play or ITunes.
+Michael D. Naro, store manager at Lowes said this was the second year they hosted the expo.
+And agreed the subject was important."You don't want to start thinking about how to respond to an emergency when you are in the middle of one," Naro said.
+To help, Lowes gave away a generator to one of the attendees, valued around $500.Community members can learn more about Severe Weather Preparedness by checking out the Fort Stewart-Hunter Army Airfield Severe Weather Preparedness guide on the installation website at https://home.army.mil/stewart or accessing the information from the installation app, available free on Google Play or ITunes.